THE NSW National Parks and Wildlife Service (NPWS) will soon begin its autumn program of fuel reduction and ecological burning in the Shoalhaven.

 Between July 1, 2012, and February 28, 2013, NPWS completed 136 prescribed burns, treating an area of 36,576 hectares.

-Every effort is made to minimise the impact of smoke, however take basic precautions and drive to the conditions.
-The risk to properties during these burns will be low, however to ensure your property is well prepared.
+The NPWS said every effort would be made to minimise the impact of smoke, however it urged motorists to take basic precautions and drive to the conditions.